Birational boundedness of rationally connected Calabi-Yau 3-folds: On rationally connectedness of varieties of CY-type

 \section{On rationally connectedness of varieties of CY-type}

-The goal of this appendix is to give a sufficient condition for a dlt log Calabi--Yau pair being rationally connected.
+The goal of this appendix is to give a sufficient condition for a dlt log Calabi--Yau pair to be rationally connected.
 It was suggested by Chenyang Xu and carried out during a discussion with Zhiyu Tian.

 Given a log pair $(X, B)$, recall that a subvariety $C\subset X$ is said to be a {\it log center} or {\it non-canonical center} if there is a prime divisor $E$ over $X$ with center $C$ such that the log discrepancy $a(E, X, B)<1$.